 Despite residing in the Country Music Hall of Fame rotunda, the late Mel Tillis may actually be underrated.
 Few to grace the Grand Ole Opry stage were as consistently excellent for nearly 60 years as Tillis--a celebrated songwriter with his own run of country hits and title of CMA Entertainer of the Year.
 He even passed along musical genes to his daughter, Pam Tillis.

 In 1969, the Florida native first gained a foothold as a solo artist, due in part to his memorable and hilarious television appearances (he was also in Smokey and the Bandit II).
-He turned his chronic stuttering into an asset as a self-deprecating comedian/solo country artist, encouraging fans to let loose and embrace their supposed imperfections, despite suffering from the speech impediment since childhood.
+He turned his chronic stutter into an asset as a self-deprecating comedian/solo country artist, encouraging fans to let loose and embrace their supposed imperfections, despite suffering from the speech impediment since childhood.
 Tillis' charm, talents, and songwriting skills made for an impressive run as a Billboard chart-topper.
 He charted a whopping 36 top 10 hits between 1969 and 1984, with his backing band, The Statesiders, behind him.
 He also wrote for other country stars like "Honey (Open That Door)" performed by Ricky Skaggs.

 With all of that said, only John Prine himself made it tougher to pick ten must-hear tunes.
 This round-up of great Mel Tillis songs lists most of the obvious hits, although some may raise a fuss that there's no "The Violet and a Rose" "Honky Tonk Song," "Tupelo County Jail," "Burning Memories," "Heart Over Mind," or "Life Turned Her That Way."

 10. "I Believe in You"

 A broad look at the types of songs interpreted by this country singer requires a mention of this future Engelbert Humperdinck album cut.
 It revisits the Nashville sound's penchant for love song crooners.

 9. "Ain't No California"